 - Once the dough has rested, use your index finger to poke a hole through the center of each ball, then lift the ring and twirl it around your finger to stretch the hole until it is roughly 2 inches in diameter (the entire bagel will be about 4 inches across).
 Transfer to the prepared baking sheet and repeat with the remaining dough.

-- Working four bagels at a time (if your pan is not large enough, work in smaller batches), carefully transfer the bagels to the simmering water.
-If necessary, increase the heat to return the water to a gently simmering boil.
-Cook the bagels for 2 minutes on the first side, flip, then cook 1 additional minute.
+- Working in batches, carefully transfer the bagels to the simmering water.
+If necessary, increase the heat to return the water to a gentle boil.
+Cook the bagels for 2 minutes on the first side, flip, then cook for an additional minute.
 With a slotted spoon or spatula, remove the bagels from the water and place them back on the baking sheet.
 Repeat with the remaining bagels.